syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timepicker/time-range.md

 ---
 layout: post
-title: Time Range in ##Platform_Name## Timepicker Component
+title: Time Range in ASP.NET MVC Timepicker Component
-description: Learn here all about Time Range in Syncfusion ##Platform_Name## Timepicker component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Time Range in Syncfusion ASP.NET MVC Timepicker component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Time Range
-publishingplatform: ##Platform_Name##
+publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---

-# Time Range
+# Time Range in ASP.NET MVC TimePicker

-TimePicker provides an option to select a time value within a specified range by using the [min](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Min) and [max](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Max) properties.
+[ASP.NET MVC TimePicker](https://www.syncfusion.com/aspnet-mvc-ui-controls/timepicker) provides an option to select a time value within a specified range by using the [min](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Min) and [max](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Max) properties.
 The min value should always be lesser than the max value.

 When the min and max properties are configured and the selected time value is out-of-range or invalid, then the model value will be set to `out of range` time value or `null` respectively with highlighted `error` class to indicates the time is out of range or invalid.